Venture Studio Characteristics Associated with New Venture Equity Exits

 p = .044

-Twenty-three tests.
+Twenty-two tests.
 One crosses the threshold: TotalStages (p = .044).
 Roughly what you'd expect by chance.
 But the one that crosses is deployment breadth, and it only appears once age is accounted for.

 Breadth, not any single stage